 OCR investigations frequently identify flat networks as a technical security gap.
 A practice that can demonstrate a properly segmented network is in a stronger compliance position than one that cannot.
 For DSOs managing multiple locations, consistent network segmentation across all sites is a compliance standard that needs to be documented and verified.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We design and implement network segmentation built around how dental practices actually operate, keeping patient data, imaging systems, and guest traffic on separate lanes.